Asia stocks gain ahead of Fed, pound pressured by fresh Brexit pain

 The euro was unchanged at $1.1143 after edging up 0.15% the previous day.

 Crude oil prices added to the previous day's gains, when stronger-than-expected U.S. GDP strengthened the outlook for oil consumption by the world's largest economy.
-[O/R]

 U.S. crude futures were up 0.5% at $57.16 per barrel and Brent crude added 0.4% to $63.99.